Chapter 6

 God Is Protecting Us

-children, God holds back most of the accumulated reaping that we
+His children, God holds back most of the accumulated reaping

-would otherwise experience.
-He loves us and does not want us
+that we would otherwise experience.
+He loves us and does not

 We see this easily when we think of children.
 For example, when